nos3curity/MM-Website/about.md

 title: About Me
 ---

-Cybersecurity Commentary, Competitions and Research
+Cybersecurity Certifications, Competitions and Research

-**Incoming Associate Red Team Consultant / Cal Poly Pomona Senior Student**
+**Associate Red Team Consultant at Mandiant**

-I represent my university at security competitions as the captain of the CPTC team, and a member of the CCDC Linux team.
+I used to represent my university at security competitions as the captain of the CPTC team, and a member of the CCDC Linux team.
+Nowadays I hack for a living.
 Cybersecurity is a passion of mine and this blog exists for me to share it with others.

 ## Certifications

-- CompTIA Security+
+- Offensive Security Certified Professional (OSCP)
+- ~~CompTIA Security+~~ (Expired)
-- CompTIA Cybersecurity Analyst+
+- ~~CompTIA Cybersecurity Analyst+~~ (Expired)

-## My Competition Achievements
+## My University Competition Achievements

 <table>
     <tr>